DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Utility/reader_writer.rst

 * Read from folder: Reads from files inside a folder
 * Read from numbered: Reads from files with the same naming scheme ending in a number

-If the user chooses a file with a non-supported extension, the program will give an error message.
+If you chose a file with a non-supported extension, the program will give an error message.
 Also, if reading from a folder or in numbered orders, the program will give an error message if the folder is empty or, it does not include any of the valid extensions, or in case the more than one valid extension type exists in the folder.

 Read From a single file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~